 Parking enforcement will be in place from when you arrive and there is only limited pay and display parking available.

-A valid parking permit will allow you to park in any campus car park except for:
+A valid parking permit will allow you to park in bays marked Approved University Permit Holder, which is most campus car park bays except for:

 - Disabled parking bays